oskaars/Bank/README.md

 So far u can:
--Register and get unique account number
+ - Register and get unique account number
--Log in
+ - Log in
--Add money
+ - Add money
--Subtract money
+ - Subtract money
--Check for account balance
+ - Check for account balance

 In the next versions: